SellaRafaeli/jabjs/README.md

 JabJS - Super-Simple Data-Binding
 =================================

-**JabJS** allows you to bind any JavaScript model to any DOM element using the following idiomatic format:
+**JabJS** allows you to bind any JavaScript model to any DOM element:

 ```js
 jab.bind(model, 'property', domElement[s]);